RDP error: Remote access to the server is not enabled

 - Network configuration error.
 The connection of Microsoft Remote Desktop depends on the network.
 If your computer network configuration is wrong, it is likely to cause this problem.

 - Remote Desktop setting error.
-If you reconfigure a new computer, you may need to check its default settings, otherwise, it may cause some unnecessary trouble.
+If you reconfigure a new computer, you may need to check its settings to see whether Remote Desktop has been enabled.

 - Group Policy setting error.
 Group Policy setting error.
 According to the feedback of some users, improper Group Policy settings may be the cause of this problem.